lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ## Configuration

-The add-on by default exposes "Exit Node" capabilities that you can enable from your Tailscale account.
-Additionally, if the Supervisor managed your network (which is the default), the add-on will also advertise routes to your subnets on all supported interfaces to Tailscale.

 Consider disabling key expiry to avoid losing connection to your Home Assistant device.
 See [Key expiry][tailscale_info_key_expiry] for more information.